michealparks/threlte-xr/README.md

 Svelte components and hooks for creating VR/AR applications with [threlte (v6)](https://next.threlte.xyz/), inspired by the design of [react-xr](https://github.com/pmndrs/react-xr).

 > **Warning**
 > `threlte-xr` is early in development.
 There will likely be frequent breaking changes until it reaches 0.1.0.
-It will only work with Threlte v6.
+It will only work with Threlte v6 onward.

 ```bash
 npm install threlte-xr